kORNkin/WU-OCom-Memo/README.md

-# WU-OCom-Memo
-My long journey about WU Ocom
+# Road To POSN Computer